 Dark Fields featured Quin St. James and Mike McCleary, private detectives who plied their trade in the dark underbelly of Miami in the late 1980s.
 The ten books in the series followed Quin and Mike through the ups and downs of their relationship - marriage, Quin's pregnancy, assassins, bad guys, infidelity, and, in Mistress of the Bones, Mike's death.
 My editor, Chris, died midway through the series and the last three books were published by Hyperion.
 My plan was to continue the series with Mike as a ghost who advised Quin, stuck by her.
 But by book 10, Mistress of the Bones, I was hungry for a change.

 I am slowly getting the rights reverted for these books, with Dark Fields as the first one.
 This cover was designed by the talented Katrina Joiner and far surpasses the original cover.
-Dark Fields, as an ebook, is now available on Nook, Kindle and here $3
+Dark Fields, as an ebook, is now available on Kindle and on Nook, $3.99

 In between the Quin/McCleary books, I wrote under another name, Alison Drake (by then, mysteries by women were outselling mysteries by men, so it was okay to be female!).
 There were 4 books under that name.
 The most significant aspect in those books was the creation of Tango Key, an island 12 miles west of Key West, where the anomalous geography is as mysterious as the island's legends and lore of mermaids, UFOs, converging ley lines, ghosts and hauntings.
 The place was convincing enough so that I received mail from a Floridian, who informed me that although she loved the books, my research was awful.
 "There are no hills and cliffs in the Florida keys.
 Come on down sometime and see for yourself."

 The first book in the series I wrote as Alison Drake, Tango Key, is now available, $3.99